The W

-The W is the third studio album by American hip hop group Wu-Tang Clan.
-It was released on November 21, 2000, by Loud Records.
+The W is the third studio album by American hip-hop group Wu-Tang Clan.
+It was released on November 21, 2000, by Loud Records and Columbia Records.
 After their 1997 album Wu-Tang Forever, several of the group's members released solo projects before The W, which has a more rugged, less polished sound than that of most Wu-Tang related albums from that era.
 The album also features guest appearances from Isaac Hayes, Redman, Nas, Busta Rhymes, Snoop Dogg and Junior Reid.
 It is the group's last album to feature Ol' Dirty Bastard before his death in 2004, as he was absent from their next album, Iron Flag (2001).

 The album debuted at number five on the Billboard 200, and number one on the Top R&B/Hip Hop Albums chart with 301,000 copies sold in the first week.
 It produced several singles, which also charted as well.
 The album was certified platinum by the Recording Industry Association of America (RIAA).
 Upon its release, The W received largely positive reviews from most music critics based on an aggregate score of 80/100 from Metacritic.